 A blitz in the dead of night.
 A whole team extinguished.
 Jagd had fallen.
 The town's streets were empty and quiet now.
 Everything valuable had been taken.
 Only wrecks were left to tell the tale of the raid — the ones responsible for the slaughter were long gone.
 But these wrecks were of great interest for the scavengers that had appeared soon after; drawn in by the sound of a battle, they had cautiously approached the town.
 As soon as it had been clear that there were no survivors, the caution had been dropped.
 They scuttled about, looking for the treasures that the attackers could have missed.
 One of them was checking one of the side streets — hoping to find something the other scavengers hadn’t yet.
 She noticed a wreck at the end of the street, approached it, and halted in front of it.
 She peered at the destroyed tank.
 She gave it a poke with her claws.
 A voice spoke up behind her.
 “Must’ve been a couple of days ago.”
 The scavenger didn’t turn around.
 She reached inside one of the wreck’s hatches.
 “Mh-hm,” she replied as she rummaged through the interior.
 The other tank rolled up behind her.
 “You … think it was them?” he asked.
 “Taking on a whole team …” the scavenger said pensively, “Winning … Ain’t something many could do.”
 She lifted something out of the hatch; it turned out to be a radio.
 Looking at it for a moment, she went on.
 “And who else leaves behind the dead?
 In one piece?” she asked.
 “But this far south?”
 The scavenger lingered for a moment.
 She looked back at her fellow.
 “The hunters are the hunted, sometimes,” she said, and tossed the radio aside.

-Tate, Fang, and Siren — these names were known among the teams of the northern parts, their skill and reputation feared there.
+Dresden, Fang, and Siren — these names were known among the teams of the northern parts, their skill and reputation feared there.
 But further south, no one had heard of them … yet.
 Two of the three TDs were rolling around at a moderate pace, following train tracks through an increasingly hilly landscape.
 One of them was a Ferdinand whose three-tone camo had seen much better years.
 ‘Two days since the last raid,’ he thought.
 He looked ahead, where he caught a glimpse of flashy colours somewhere in the distance, beneath the dark sky.
 The third TD was scouting ahead, not worried about being seen or heard.
 “I thought I was gonna drown in my own hull!” the grey Jagdpanther by the Ferdinand’s side complained.
 As he went ignored, his tone got impatient.
 “Hey??
-Tate?
+Boss?
 Are you listening?”
 The Ferdinand looked at Fang.
-“It's sunny now,” Tate pointed out with a shrug.
+“It's sunny now,” Dresden pointed out with a shrug.
 “Yeah?"
 Fang said.
 "And how long is it going to stay sunny this time?
 What about those?”
 He waved his cannon at the horizon.
-Tate hummed pensively.
+Dresden hummed pensively.
 “I have other things to worry about,” he said.
 In this unfamiliar territory, he didn’t know where to go next.
 He could only rely on Siren — the last tank anyone should rely on when it came to anything but killing.
 The little E-25 claimed to know his way around here, claimed he had been in these parts before.
 But just going to wherever he … suspected teams hadn’t worked well for them, so far.
 “What if it rains,” Fang went on stubbornly, “and we get stuck in the mud?
-Is that not something to worry about?” “… you have a point,” Tate replied after a moment of silent contemplation.
+Is that not something to worry about?” “… you have a point,” Dresden replied after a moment of silent contemplation.
 He halted, causing Fang to halt as well.
 He turned to his radio.
 "Siren, find us a road." «Gotcha!» came the enthusiastic reply.

 A short time later, the three TDs were standing on top of a paved road.
-Tate's gaze wandered from one side to the other.
+Dresden's gaze wandered from one side to the other.
 To his left, it crossed the train tracks and seemed to go on forever.
 To his right, it ran into the direction of the brewing storm.
 "Where does it lead?" he asked Siren.
 The E-25 was studying one of the maps that they had acquired from one of the teams in their path.
 He didn't respond immediately, instead tilted his cannon from side to side.
 "Hmm," he hummed eventually.
 "Not sure."
 Fang gave an exasperated sigh.
 "What do you mean, 'not sure'?" he growled.
 He rolled over to Siren and took a look at the map as well.
 "What the hell?!" the Jagdpanther shouted after a few moments.
-Tate turned towards them and tried to catch a glimpse as well.
-Fang snatched the map from Siren - who protested, of course - and showed it to Tate.
+Dresden turned towards them and tried to catch a glimpse as well.
+Fang snatched the map from Siren - who protested, of course - and showed it to Dresden.
 "Look at this!
 Why did we take that one?
 Instead of, oh, I don’t know, literally any other map??"
 Fang barked.
-Taking the map from the Jagdpanther, Tate scrutinised it.
+Taking the map from the Jagdpanther, Dresden scrutinised it.
 His engine rumbled with discontent at what he saw.
 The map could barely be called one.
 It showed some rudimentary lines that indicated roads and rivers; points of interest - possibly towns - were marked with crosses.
 Only a minority featured names, although those were scribbled on in crude Cyrillic letters.
-Tate blinked at Siren.
+Dresden blinked at Siren.
 "You've been using this to navigate?" he asked with disbelief.
 The E-25 shrugged with a defensive expression.
 "It was just … an aid!" he said.
 "I know the way!"
-He rolled to Tate's side and repeatedly pointed at a particular spot on the map.
+He rolled to Dresden's side and repeatedly pointed at a particular spot on the map.
 "We're right here!"
 "Are you sure?"
-Tate asked with a frown.
+Dresden asked with a frown.
 Siren raised his cannon as if he wanted to say something, but was suddenly pushed aside by Fang.
 "Lemme see," the Jagdpanther said grouchily.
 His gaze scanned the map.
 “Assuming he’s right,” he said, “then I guess we’ll end up here if we follow the road …” He traced one of the lines on the map, pointing at one of the crosses along its course.
 With a deep frown, he started trying to decipher its caption.
 “Ga- … Gata- … Gatas.
 Mountain.”
-“What …” Tate murmured.
+“What …” Dresden murmured.
 He squinted at the caption as well.
 “Gattersberg!”
 Siren chimed in.
-Tate turned around to the E-25.
+Dresden turned around to the E-25.
 “You know it?”
 Siren nodded quickly.
 “Remember the team from last week?
 They were talking about it.
 Some village, or something.
 They said there’s a fuel stash there!”
-“A fuel stash …” Tate repeated thoughtfully.
+“A fuel stash …” Dresden repeated thoughtfully.
 Defeating teams was usually a fail-safe way to acquire the direly needed fuel, but of course something like a hidden fuel stash was a highly convenient alternative source of sustenance.
 “How far is it?” he wondered out loud.
 “Uhhhh …” Siren replied.
 “What’s the map scale?”
-Tate prodded on.
-“Impossible to say …” “If it’s too far away, we’ll risk running out of fuel before we reach it,” Tate said matter-of-factly.
+Dresden prodded on.
+“Impossible to say …” “If it’s too far away, we’ll risk running out of fuel before we reach it,” Dresden said matter-of-factly.
 In that case they would have been better off looking for a team instead.
 Which, on the other hand, could also be a fruitless endeavour.
 “All our skill isn’t helpful when we can’t put it to use,” he murmured to himself.
-Furrowing his optic ridges, Tate looked up again.
+Furrowing his optic ridges, Dresden looked up again.
 His platoon mates just shrugged.
 They expected him to make the decision.
 He was the boss, after all.
 “Alright,” he said eventually.
 “Seeing as we don’t have much of a choice here, let’s go to this … Gattersberg.”
 The other TDs nodded, and the platoon drove on.